top of page

 When I was diagnosed with mesothelioma in October 2006, I was 38 years old, married, and the mother of two very young children.
 We were told there was no known cure, and that we were looking at months rather than years.

-In those early days, my emotional life was almost impossible to navigate.
-Everything was intense, but it shifted with mercurial speed, so I rarely had time to properly feel anything before the next wave arrived.
-A counsellor at the Royal Marsden described it as being like a pot of boiling water on the stove.
-Crying or shouting might be like taking the lid off for a moment, but what really needed to happen was for the gas to be turned down.
+In those early days of illness, my emotional life was almost impossible to navigate.
+Everything was intense but it shifted with mercurial speed.
+I was like a pot of boiling water on the stove.
+Crying or shouting might take the lid off for a moment, but what I needed was for the gas to be turned down.

 The problem was that no one could do that for me.
 All I wanted was for someone to tell me I was going to be OK — and no one could.